 This Rubbermaid Dish Drainer is a stellar performer, and it comes with an incredibly affordable price tag.
 With 13 slots for dishes and a detachable silverware cup, our tester was impressed with its spacious and durable design.
 Made of coated plastic wire, the slots are deep enough to hold large dinner plates and thicker stoneware.
 Rubber feet on the bottom keep it securely on the counter, and the rack stays in place if you bump into it.

 Measuring 6 x 13.8 x 17.6 inches, this rack fits comfortably in a smaller-sized kitchen and takes up a minimal amount of counter space.
 Plus, it’s very easy to clean with mild soap and water.
-After using it multiple times daily, our tester didn’t notice any grime, wear and tear, or discoloration.
+After using it multiple times daily, we didn’t notice any grime, wear and tear, or discoloration.
 Being a budget model, this rack isn’t as strong as some of our stainless steel picks, which is to be expected.
 For that reason, we wouldn’t recommend drying heavier pots and pans on this rack.
-Despite that one drawback, our tester still gave this dish rack 5-star ratings in all categories.
+Despite that drawback, we still gave this dish rack 5-star ratings in all categories.
 Just note: The rack doesn’t come with a drying tray.
-You will need to purchase one separately.
-However, it otherwise checks off all the boxes and gets the job done.
-"Considering the inexpensive price, I think the quality is much higher than expected," said our tester of their experience.
+You'll need to purchase one separately.
+Otherwise, it checks off all the boxes and gets the job done.

 Price at time of publish: $28